flennerhag/mlens/docs/ensemble_tutorial.rst

     0.97333333333333338

-In this case, the multi-layer :class:`SequentialEnsemble` with an initial blended layer and second stacked layer achieved the same performance as the :class:`BlendEnsemble` with probabilistic learning.
+In this case, the multi-layer :class:`SequentialEnsemble` with an initial blended layer and second stacked layer achieves similar performance as the :class:`BlendEnsemble` with probabilistic learning.
 Note that we could have made any of the layers probabilistic by setting ``Proba=True``.